bpervan/bpervan.github.io/_pages/students.md

 nav_order: 2
 ---

 First and foremost, it is important to state that you are completely free to suggest your own topic.
-Topics listed here comprise an incomplete list and are mainly *suggestions* which are partially in line with what I do my [research](/research) in or I have experience with.
+Topics listed here are mainly *suggestions*, partially in line with what I do my [research](/research) in or I have experience with.
 Either way, if you are interested in something else and you think that I can help you out with that, feel free to drop me an e-mail.
 Let's talk :)

 ### Parallelization and HPC programming
 - Parallelization of various problems